ibm-cloud-docs/containers/cs_tutorials.md

     ```
     {: pre}

-    The {{site.data.keyword.containerlong_notm}} plug-in is displayed in the results as **kubernetes-service**, and the {{site.data.keyword.registryshort_notm}} plug-in is displayed in the results as **container-registry**.
+    The {{site.data.keyword.containerlong_notm}} plug-in is displayed in the results as **kubernetes-service**, and the {{site.data.keyword.registrylong_notm}} plug-in is displayed in the results as **container-registry**.
-6. Set up your own private image repository in {{site.data.keyword.registryshort_notm}} to securely store and share Docker images with all cluster users.
+6. Set up your own private image repository in {{site.data.keyword.registrylong_notm}} to securely store and share Docker images with all cluster users.
 A private image repository in {{site.data.keyword.cloud_notm}} is identified by a namespace.
 The namespace is used to create a unique URL to your image repository that developers can use to access private Docker images.
     Learn more about [securing your personal information](/docs/containers?topic=containers-security#pi) when you work with container images.

-    In this example, the PR firm wants to create only one image repository in {{site.data.keyword.registryshort_notm}}, so they choose `pr_firm` as their namespace to group all images in their account.
+    In this example, the PR firm wants to create only one image repository in {{site.data.keyword.registrylong_notm}}, so they choose `pr_firm` as their namespace to group all images in their account.
 Replace `<namespace>` with a namespace of your choice that is unrelated to the tutorial.

     ```
     ibmcloud cr namespace-add <namespace>